IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

 2. Take the `volume_name` and other optional information (collected before the procedure) and insert it into the yaml file.

-**Important:** If using the topology feature, the volumeHandle is contains the system ID.
+**Important:** If using the topology feature, the volumeHandle contains the system ID.
 In the example below, the `volumeHandle` would read similar to the following: `SVC:demo-system-id-1:600507640082000B08000000000004FF`

     <pre>
     apiVersion: v1